jsloan-pub/go-reminders/README.md

 To get help on the available options, execute it as follows:

     cmd/go-reminders/go-reminders --help
+or
+    cmd/go-reminders/go-reminders-darwin --help

+and the options will be displayed.

 ##### In a Container
 Once pushed to Docker, you can run the microservice similarly to: